k-joshua-kelley/causal-relation-proximity-search/README.md

 * The output may contain non-alphanumeric symbols as artifacts from the PDF-to-text conversion performed by `PyPDF2`.
 This is a known limitation due to inconsistencies in PDF formatting.
 * Since this is a simple proximity search (rather than a large language model), the output should be reviewed by a human to ensure relevance and accuracy.

-## Licence

-This tool is provided as-is for academic and other non-commercial use.
-Modify freely with attribution.